ligato/docs/docs/api/api-kvs.md

 ## Status

-Description: GET the value state by descriptor, by key, or all.
+Description: GET value state by descriptor, by key, or all.
 The parameters are:

 - descriptor
 - key